Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Introduction

 The aim of the present paper is first to establish global in (positive) time existence for the moving interface problem between the incompressible Navier-Stokes equations and the linear wave equation modelling the elastic phase (without any damping being added), when the initial data is close to an equilibrium.

 We then show convergence in large time toward a particular solution of the problem with a flat interface (there is an infinite number of such particular solutions).
 This is done with the gravity constant $g$ which is either strictly positive or null.
-The main body of the paper establishes these results when the volume of the elastic phase is equal to the volume of its reference configuation (where the linear wave equation is set).
-The final part explains how the results still hold true when the volume of the elastic phase is either slightly compressed or slightly extended compared to its reference configuration.
+The paper establishes these results when the volume of the elastic phase is close enough to the volume of its reference configuration (where the linear wave equation is set).

 We now briefly outline the paper.

 In Section \ref{sec:notation}, we define our notations.
 In particular, we take the viewpoint of defining fractional Sobolev norms on $\Gamma$ via Fourier series, which is very useful later on, in Section \ref{crucial}.